|Posted by Anna H. on May 22, 2015 at 10:20 PM|

 Some teenage boys DO watch Shojo Anime, especially if there are some gay characters.

 Shonen Ai means "boys love."
 Anime such as Gravitation and Descendants of Darkness are 2 examples of Shonen Ai Anime.
-This sub-genre normally has gay lovers in it and is GLBT friendly.
+This demographic normally has gay lovers in it and is GLBT friendly.

 Josei Anime titles such as Pet Shop of Horrors, Princess Jellyfish, Paradise Kiss, and NANA are the equivalent of R-rated Anime meant for women ages 18 and up.
 Straight men can watch Shojo, Josei, and Shonen Ai as well.
-It is just that these 3 sub-genres always get a bad rap because they're not Shonen or Seinen Anime.
+However, these 3 demographics always get bad raps because they're not Shonen or Seinen Anime.

 Shonen Anime is normally meant for teenage boys.